evopub/markdown-css-extension/README.md

 # markdown-css-extension

-**Display images where you want and at the size you want, control alignment of text (center, right-align), ...**
+**Display images where you want and at the size you want, controle alignment of text (center, right-align), ..., all that directly in your markdown file**

 ## Installation